How to Make Beet Juice With (or Without) a Juicer

 How to Make Beet Juice Without a Juicer

 No juicer?
 No problem!
-All you’ll need is a blender—this is what our Test Kitchen uses—and our favorite root vegetable.
+All you’ll need is a blender and your favorite root vegetable.
 If you want to get creative, toss your favorite add-ins into the blender during the second step.

 Step 1: Roast the roots